310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Let's stroll around the stalls and get to know each other better.

-If we were adults, this kinda stuff would be unnecessary.
+If we were adults, this kinda stuff would be cut short.
 After all, adults can still get the job done without being friends.

-Whenever I hear my parents talk about work, I tend to think that those drinking get-togethers of theirs are a waste of time.[^4]
+And whenever I hear my parents talk about work, I tend to think that those drinking get-togethers of theirs are a waste of time.[^4]

 But y’know, we're still kids.
-We don't have to keep working in the most proper way possible.
+We don't have to keep working in the most efficient way possible.

-We should start by getting to know each other, and getting along — we’ll still have time to work after all that.
+We should start by getting to know each other, and getting along.
+We’ll still have time to work after all that.

-We're still in puberty — it's fine if we take detours, and make mistakes here and there.
+We're still in our “grace period”, so to say — it's fine if we take detours, and make mistakes here and there.
 I’m sure that it’s those experiences that’ll be most useful to us when we become adults.

 The Vice-Prez is always saying stuff like that.